HEALTH

 Someone decided to call in a consult with pulmonology.
 Yet another scrub-wearing guy with a clipboard entered the room, but this time, he had answers instead of a puzzled expression.

-Mom had something called acute respiratory distress syndrome: ARDS.
+Mom had symptoms consistent with something called acute respiratory distress syndrome: ARDS.

 Like pneumonia, ARDS is characterized by fluid in the lungs, according to the Mayo Clinic.
 In 2002, the pulmonologist told us that it was something he didn’t commonly see in civilian populations unless they’d been through some kind of significant trauma.
 It was something he described as being much more of an issue among combat veterans with severe wounds, or people who survived particularly brutal car accidents, etc.

-Usually, we learned, the main symptom of ARDS, a tell-tale shortness of breath that can be very severe, develop within hours or days of the initial injury, infection or traumatic event.
+Usually, we learned, the main symptoms of ARDS begin with a tell-tale shortness of breath that can be very severe.
+It typically develops within hours or days of the initial injury, infection or traumatic event.

 Fluid builds up in the air sacs inside the lungs of a patient with ARDS, preventing enough oxygen from entering the bloodstream.
 Patients can also suffer from confusion or exhaustion because they don’t have enough oxygen.
 They may have low blood pressure, too.